EpixScripts/rbxm-suite/README.md

 > ⚙️ **`sourcehook`**
 >
-> If set, gets called for every function source and is used to transform the script source.
+> If set, gets called for every script source and is used to transform the source.
-> The function should be in the form of `(source: string) -> string`.
+> The function should be in the form of `(source: string) -> string`, or defaulted to `nil` if not used.

 <br/>